Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Results

-Our complete generative pipeline transforms spike time sequences into \textit{in silico} degenerate populations of CBMs that reproduce the input activity while spanning diverse underlying parameter sets, using DICs at threshold as intermediates (Fig~\ref{fig:fig_pipeline_intro}).
-The process combines deep learning-based prediction of DIC values from spike times with the iterative compensation algorithm, which samples maximal conductance configurations compatible with these constraints.
-This approach captures the range of conductance combinations compatible with the input activity, generating populations rather than single solutions.
+The complete pipeline combines the deep learning architecture with the iterative compensation algorithm to transform spike time sequences into \textit{in silico} degenerate populations of CBMs, using DICs at threshold as intermediates (Fig~\ref{fig:fig_pipeline_intro}).
+This approach generates populations rather than single solutions, capturing a diverse set of conductance combinations compatible with the input activity.

+Concretely, given a spike train, the deep learning architecture encodes its temporal structure and yields a density over DIC values compatible with the observed firing pattern, from which one plausible DIC target is sampled.
+This target is then provided to the iterative compensation algorithm, which generates a set of maximal conductance configurations satisfying the DIC constraints.
+Because all generated conductance sets are anchored to the same DIC target, they are by construction associated with activity that reproduces the input firing pattern, while spanning a broad and diverse region of the conductance space.

-Qualitative inspection shows close agreement between generated and target activity patterns in both spiking and bursting regimes, with variability confined to levels expected under degeneracy (Fig~\ref{fig:fig_pipeline}A).
+Qualitative inspection confirms close agreement between generated and target activity patterns in both spiking and bursting regimes (Fig~\ref{fig:fig_pipeline}A).
+For each regime, a representative input spike train (dark green) is shown alongside three generated traces, illustrating that the pipeline produces outputs whose temporal structure closely matches the input, with variability confined to levels expected under degeneracy and noisy injected current.
 Importantly, the method operates solely on spike time input, without requiring voltage traces.
-This ensures tractability and low computational cost compared to state-of-the art parameter inference methods.
-However, because the method is blind to subthreshold dynamics, certain features such as after-depolarizations shaping the interspike interval cannot be reproduced, particularly in the spiking regime.
+However, because the method is blind to subthreshold dynamics, certain features such as after-depolarizations shaping the interspike interval cannot be reproduced.